3 Easy Decorating Rules

 But this is your home, not a show house where no one actually lives.
 The key to updating your space while remaining true to your personal style is to mix a few new elements with what you already have.

 For example, don't cover all the walls in your house with salvaged barn wood, even though the style is currently popular.
 Create an accent wall or build a kitchen island.
-Don't upholster all your furniture in Illuminating (a sunny yellow), even if it is the Pantone 2021 color of the year.
-Instead, paint a door, buy some toss pillows, or simply fill a bowl with lemons or a vase with yellow roses.
+Don't upholster all your furniture in Viva Magenta, even if it is the Pantone color of the year.
+Instead, paint a door or a wooden chair.
+Buy some toss pillows.
+Fill a bowl with crimson apples or pomegranates, or a vase with pinkish-red roses or tulips.

 3. Make it personal.